adsrmk/vitepress-latest/docs/en/guide/cronjobs.md

 While convenient, this "pseudo-cron" system only runs when someone visits your website.
 On high-traffic sites, this can waste server resources by firing on every page load.
 On low-traffic sites, scheduled tasks might be missed entirely if no one visits the site at the right time.

+Additionally, if a site uses Full Page Caching (like Varnish or Cloudflare), a visitor might see a cached version of the page without ever "hitting" WordPress.
+In this case, wp-cron.php won't trigger at all, making a system-level cron job even more essential.

 The solution is to disable the internal WordPress cron and replace it with a system-based cron job.

 <br>